temperlang/temperlang-blog/posts/tangle-of-strings.md

 Shush, COBOL.

 *Lexicographic ordering* simply means compare character by character.
 The first pair of characters that differs determines the order.
 If none differ, the shorter string is lesser.
-As the Python reference noted above, lexicographic order can be generalized to any pair of sequences by comparing elements instead of characers.
+As the Python reference noted above, lexicographic order can be generalized to any pair of sequences by comparing elements instead of characters.

 'A' comes before 'B' in the alphabet so "" < "A" < "AA" < "AB" < "BA" < "BAA" < "BB".